About laser eye surgery

 - Contact lenses.

 There are also alternative surgical procedures that do not require the use of an excimer laser.
 These include implantation of an intraocular lens and corneal incisions.
-Intraocular lenses can be phakic ones or like the ones used in patients who have cataract.
+Intraocular lenses can be phakic ones or like the ones used in patients who have cataracts.
 Phakic lenses are a little like contact lenses but implanted on the inside of the eye so that they do not have to be removed.
+The one that’s most commonly implanted is the Staar Evo ICL.

 Where to get help